Controlled Sequential Information Fusion with Social Sensors: Consistency of Controlled Information Fusion

 \subsubsection{\underline{Discussion}}

-\ Theorem~\ref{thm:AHI} characterizes the trade-off between consistency and cost of information acquisition.
-It says that when the fusion center employs a sub-optimal policy, the average additional cost incurred is bounded above by four parameters - the weight $\phi_s$ in the information fusion cost~(\ref{eq:cst_es}), discount factor~$\rho$ that captures the degree of impatience of the fusion center, the optimal threshold $\pi^*$ in~(\ref{eq:OPESM}), and the information gathering capability of the sensors $B$ defined in~(\ref{eq:obs_m}).
+\ The proof is given in the Appendix and uses the fact that both $W_{\mu_{c}}(\pi)$ and $J_{\mu^*}(\pi)$ are decreasing in $\pi$ established using similar arguments as in Theorem~\ref{thm:OPRM}, and $W_{\mu_{c}}(\pi) - J_{\mu^*}(\pi) \geq 0 ~ \forall~\pi$.
+Theorem~\ref{thm:AHI} characterizes the trade-off between consistency and cost of information acquisition.
+It says that when the fusion center employs a sub-optimal policy, the average additional cost incurred is bounded above by the weight $\phi_s$ in the information fusion cost~(\ref{eq:cst_es}), discount factor~$\rho$ that captures the degree of impatience of the fusion center.

-The usefulness of Theorem~\ref{thm:AHI} stems from the following: (i)~It gives an upper bound on the additional discounted cost incurred when the fusion center chooses the incentives such that the fusion of Bayesian estimates computed as in (\ref{eq:SLF}) is consistent. (ii)~It helps in choosing the weight $\phi_s$ and the discount factor $\rho$ for the fusion center. \\ {\bf Summary}: Theorem~\ref{lem:lmts} (together with Corollary~\ref{cor:AL}) showed how the fusion center can employ a sub-optimal incentive policy such that information fusion with social sensors is consistent, and Theorem~\ref{thm:AHI} gave an uniform bound on the average additional cost incurred for employing the sub-optimal policy.
+The usefulness of Theorem~\ref{thm:AHI} stems from the following: (i)~It gives an upper bound on the additional discounted cost incurred when the fusion center chooses the incentives such that the fusion of Bayesian estimates computed as in (\ref{eq:SLF}) is consistent. (ii)~It helps in choosing the weight $\phi_s$ and the discount factor $\rho$ for the fusion center. \\